RavensbourneWebMedia/Dynamic-Web/notes/week-2.md

 >And the **output** will be a different cake each time.

->It is tedious to have to repeat to your freind the same `bake` instructions every time.
+>It is tedious to have to repeat to your friend the same `bake` instructions every time.
 What if we could just say `bake(180 degrees, 20 minutes)` and your friend would know to execute those three steps?
 That is exactly what a function is!

-## Turn your app into a game
+## Code a game

 To better understand how variables, functions and logic work, let's build a **paper-scissors-stone** game.